Feed My Sheep

 He restoreth my soul: He leadeth me in the paths of righteousness for his name's sake.”
 Psalms 23:1-4 KJV

-When you are called to shepherd His sheep, you must stay close to the Lord and His leading, to know how to feed, care and nurture the flock of people He has put in your care.
-People need a fresh word from “green pastures” in order to grow.
+Since sheep beget sheep, those of us who believe are to feed His sheep when God so leads, just as those who have an official, labeled role as a shepherd.
+People need a fresh word from green pastures to grow.
 The clear, still water of the word of life must continue to flow to, in, and through us for others.
-Water is needed without to wash the outer and within, to refresh the inner man.
+Water is needed to wash the outer and inner, to refresh the whole man.

 Our Lord is so precise in the metaphors and symbols He uses in His word to help us understand Him!
 David well knew what sheep needed from his own years of shepherding his father’s sheep.
-It was his training ground, the way he was prepared to lead God’s people as their future King.
-We can learn much about the directive to “feed my sheep” from the lives of sheep and those who raise them.
-For example, what happens when sheep are not moved to new pastures?
+It was his training ground, the way David was prepared to lead God’s people as their future King.
+He defeated Goliath the same way he had learned to protect the sheep from the lion and the bear.
+He could not do it with Saul’s armor, so unfamiliar to him; he did it with his slingshot and rocks, as God taught.

-Those who raise sheep telll us that sheep don’t thrive without a shepherd.
-Sheep get into lots of tr, trouble without a shephard, eating things that could hurt them, and easily falling prey to predators.
-“The condition of the sheep is directly related to the care of the shepherd.
-Sheep need constant care.”
-Don’t we know it?!
-Without our Shepherd, we do get into all kinds of trouble, ingest things from the world and from evil that hurt us, and are vulnerable to attack.
+We can learn much about the directive to feed my sheep from the lives of sheep and those who raise them.
+Do you know what happens when sheep are not moved to new pastures?
+Those who raise sheep tell us that sheep just do not thrive without a shepherd.
+Sheep get into lots of trouble without a shepherd, eating things that could hurt them, and easily falling prey to predators.
+The condition of the sheep is directly related to the care of the shepherd.

-No wonder the Lord has chosen some to be shepherds of His spiritual flock, under the leading and direction of the Great Shephard.
-When those who raise sheep move them to new pasture, it is not as easy as it may seem to those of us inexperienced in the tending of these animals.
-Indigenous shephards in many countries must know the terrain around them intimately, becoming familiar with every peak and valley in that area.
-In mountainous areas, the sheep go higher to avoid predators.
+Sheep need constant care.
+When those who raise sheep move them to a new pasture, it is not as easy as it may seem to those of us inexperienced in the tending of these animals.
+Indigenous shepherds in many countries must know the terrain around them intimately, becoming familiar with every peak and valley in that area.
+While the valleys of green pastures make for great feeding, the sheep also need to be moved to higher areas to avoid predators.

+He refreshes my soul.
+He guides me along the right paths for his name’s sake.
 Even though I walk through the darkest valley, I will fear no evil, for you are with me; your rod and your staff, they comfort me.”
 Psalms 23:3-4 NIV

 How we need our Shepherd and those He has called to lead and guide us out of such places!
 God leads us through many places of darkness, showing us the path of life so that we need not be afraid.
-As with David, we do not need to fear because our Shepherd is constantly with us, able at a moment’s notice to lift His club and His staff to protect and comfort us.
+As with David, we do not fear because our Shepherd is constantly with us, able at a moment’s notice to lift His club and His staff to protect and comfort us.
 When we need new pastures, He leads us to new, life-giving growth, green and lush.

 Spiritually, the parasites and problems in digesting the Word are described this way by Peter:

-“Rid yourselves, therefore, of all malice, deceit, hypocrisy, envy, and slander.
+Rid yourselves, therefore, of all malice, deceit, hypocrisy, envy, and slander.
 Like newborn babies, crave pure spiritual milk, so that by it you may grow up in your salvation, now that you have tasted that the Lord is good.”
-1 Peter 2:1-3 Berean
+1 Peter 2:1-3 BSB

 Expanding our understanding of this passage of scripture, consider the Concordant Literal’s version:

-“Putting off, then, all malice and all guile and hypocrisies and envies and all vilifications, as recently born babes, long for the unadulterated milk of the word that by it you may be growing into salvation, if so be that you taste that the Lord is kind:
+Putting off, then, all malice and all guile and hypocrisies and envies and all vilifications, as recently born babes, long for the unadulterated milk of the word that by it you may be growing into salvation, if so be that you taste that the Lord is kind:

 Whom approaching, a living Stone, having been rejected indeed by men, yet chosen by God, held in honor, you, also, as living stones, are being built up a spiritual house, into a holy priesthood, to offer up spiritual sacrifices, most acceptable to God through Jesus Christ.”
-1 Peter 2:1-5 Concordant Literal
+1 Peter 2:1-5 CLV

+There is no life left in such dark places of the heart hidden from the light and life of the Lord, no nurturing and growth to maturity when the Lord’s people do not move on as He directs.
 But how we love a fresh, new word, a delightful outpouring of the presence of God through His holy spirit!
 Those raising sheep tell us that they love going out onto pasture in the spring, after a winter of dry hay and fodder.
-The grass is sweet, growing so quickly in the spring, and the sheep are happy to eat and over-eat.
-Learning more from the raising of sheep, we find that sheep cannot switch quickly to easily digest this new, luscious food.

 “We also follow the old-timers’ adage, ‘Never put dry sheep onto wet grass.’
 If the sheep are dry and the grass is wet, it isn’t wet due to rain (otherwise, the sheep would be wet!), but instead is wet because of the morning dew.

-Putting sheep onto lush pasture in the early morning will mean that they will get all of their nutrition that day from the new pasture – which is asking for trouble [creating digestive upset, with the grass going right through them instead of building them up]…
+Putting sheep onto lush pasture in the early morning will mean that they will get all of their nutrition that day from the new pasture, which is asking for trouble, creating digestive upset, with the grass going right through them instead of building them up

 [Eventually] they are no longer eating the hay in the barn, even if we offer it.
 They are fully on the lush pasture...”
 Adapted from Pine Knoll Sheep and Wool 2020)

-New-born spiritual lambs need the pure milk of the Word.
-They cannot be nourished yet on the lush pastures of deep revelation, as they simply cannot understand or digest it yet.
+Newborn spiritual lambs need the pure milk of the Word.
+They cannot be nourished yet on the lush pastures of deep revelation; they simply cannot understand or digest it yet.
+It will go right through them; it may even upset or distress them.
 They need to grow and develop on the foundation laid by Jesus Christ through His word.
-Sheep cannot grow and thrive on the same pasture, the same Word, but must also be led to move on, no matter how much that current pasture fed them and caused them to grow.
+The deeper, richer pastures of this Word will then nourish them by bringing His life to their hearts.

-It takes a wise shepherd of His sheep to know how to be led by the spirit to nurture, grow, and protect His flock.
 A wise and skillful teacher of God’s word knows how to speak to the people where they are at while lifting them to higher and higher places in God.
 Throughout our walk with the Lord, we may be called to shepherd many of His own, directly through interaction in fellowship and worship, and indirectly, even invisibly, through prayer and intercession.
-God moves people into our spiritual path where we walk together as fellow believers, then moves them—or us—onto new pastures where they must be fed.

 Previous